Characters of the Marvel Cinematic Universe: M–Z: Peter Parker / Spider-Man

+Eugene Patilio / Leap-Frog

+Eugene Patilio (portrayed by Brandon Stanley), also known as Leap-Frog, is the son of a rich GLK&H client who tries to become a crime fighter in a frog-themed costume.

+As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

+Vincent Patilio

+Vincent Patilio (voiced by Kellen Goff) is Otto Octavius's assistant in an alternate universe.

+As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Phastos

 Phastos (portrayed by Brian Tyree Henry) is an Eternal and an intelligent cosmic-powered inventor who helps humanity progress technologically behind the scenes before abandoning them to live in exile following the bombing of Hiroshima.
-By 2024, he lives under the human alias of "Phil" with a husband and a 10-year-old son.
+By 2024, he lives under the human alias of "Phil" with a husband named Ben (portrayed by Haaz Sleiman) and their 10-year-old son Jack (portrayed by Esai Daniel Cross).